Cloud Foundry Security

 Note: BOSH does not encrypt data stored on BOSH VMs.
 Your IaaS might encrypt this data.

 Isolation segments provide dedicated pools of resources to which apps can be deployed to isolate workloads.
-Using isolation segments separates app resources as completely as if they were in different App Cloud deployments but avoids redundant management components and unneeded network complexity.
+Using isolation segments separates app resources as completely as if they were in different Cloud Foundry Application Runtime deployments but avoids redundant management components and unneeded network complexity.

-You can designate isolation segments for exclusive use by orgs and spaces within App Cloud.
+You can designate isolation segments for exclusive use by orgs and spaces within Cloud Foundry Application Runtime.
 This guarantees that apps within the org or space use resources that are not also used by other orgs or spaces.

 Customers can use isolation segments for different reasons, including the following: